Greater Twin Cities United Way's revenue continues decline, dropping $7 million in 2019

 As donor demographics have changed and donors have sought to be more involved in philanthropy instead of just cutting a check, United Way has reworked revenue tactics as it has continued a downward trend.

-United Way’s revenue peaked in 2014 at $102 million but by 2017, revenue fell to about $76 million, prompting United Way to cut grants and lay off nine employees.
-United Way drew in $61 million in 2019, a drop from $69 million in 2018, the organization released last week.
-But Wilgers said the tax form doesn’t account for a $4 million grant to expand the 211 hotline over five years or for planned giving that donors have vowed to give in wills.
+United Way's revenue peaked in 2014 at $102 million but by 2017, revenue fell to about $76 million, prompting United Way to cut grants and lay off nine employees.
+United Way drew in $61 million in 2019, a drop from $69 million in 2018, the organization said last week.
+But Wilgers said the tax form doesn't account for a $4 million grant to expand the 211 hotline over five years or for planned giving that donors have pledged in wills.

 United Way's expenses also dropped in 2019 to $69 million from $77 million the year before, mostly from reducing grants from $54 million to $48 million.